 - These are usually for unlimited print-runs.
 Limited editions are often £5-£10 more per print.

 Sure, if you were selling art in a art gallery a limited A3 print could likely sell for £40-£100 or more.
-Most con-goers aren't art buyers, are too young to have that kinda disposable cash or just wouldn't value comic style art in the same way.
+Most con-goers aren't art buyers, are too young to have that kind of disposable cash or, unfortunately, most people just wouldn't value comic style art in the same way.

 A4 sized originals usually in the form of character drawing or marker coloured art tend to sell for between £20 and £60.

 However I have seen industry professionals or those with a fan base attempt to sell A4 originals for between £150 and £400.
-The industry professionals typically charge £200-£300 for an A3+ sized pencilled comic art cover.
+The industry professionals (having worked on a mainstream comic for example) typically charge £200-£300 for an A3+ sized pencilled comic art cover.

 Commission prices are similar to original art, although £10 for a reasonably quick sketch is common.
 More often than not, a quick sketch is preferable and within most people's budgets.